 Product planning is the process of searching and developing new ideas for a product, sorting out the best and profitable ideas, planning their development, converting them into actual products, and introducing them in the market after extensive marketing campaigns.

 Product planning is not the sole responsibility of one person.
 It requires intricate planning and seamless coordination between multiple departments of the company.
 The process of product planning is a continuous and dynamic one.
+Therefore, the process requires a tool that can keep up with the task and our Product Roadmap template is ideally equipped for the job.

-Each step is carefully planned and allocated to different teams according to the company’s overall goal and objective.
+During the initial stages, each step is carefully planned and allocated to different teams according to the company’s overall goal and objective.
 From research and development to customer service, the success of a product is dependent on the proper functioning of each department.

 To plan and create a product, a company formulates an overall high-level strategy called a theme.
 To execute this plan, it is broken down into multiple additional steps or epics, which are small strategic plans themselves.
 Each epic is further broken down into user stories, representing a small unit of development work that allows a user to complete a task or goal in the product.

 Epics, themes, and stories are used to classify the amount of work in a product plan.
 A particular epic has one common objective.
-It could be a feature, business requirement, or a customer request.
+It could be a feature, business requirement, or customer request.
 In other words, it is a placeholder for a required feature.
 An epic takes more than one sprint to complete.

 If there are multiple user stories with the same focus area, product planners create an epic and attach the stories to a particular epic.